Period for course registration in Ladok: 14–27 August.

-The module in Linguistics ends with a written exam, but, consistent with the principles of continuous assessment, all five modules feature compulsory written assignments (examinerande uppgifter) throughout their respective periods.
+The module in Linguistics ends with a written exam, but all five modules feature written assignments and/or oral assessments.
 More information about the content and assessment procedures for individual modules will be published by the instructors on the course site in Canvas (see “Communication” below).
 The teaching usually consists of lectures and seminars, but each module has its own structure and policy with respect to the forms of teaching.

 You should order all your course books in good time.
-A good idea is to get hold of the books indicated in the syllabus (kursplan) as soon as possible.
-Only a selection of all the titles included in the bibliography for “American Literature” will be studied this term:
+A good idea is to get hold of the books indicated in the course syllabus (kursplan) as soon as possible.
+The following selection of the titles included in the bibliography for “American Literature” will be studied this semester:

 R.W.
 Emerson’s essay “Self-Reliance”, Walt Whitman’s poem “Song of Myself”, The Scarlet Letter by N. Hawthorne, “The Purloined Letter” by E.A.
 Poe, “Bartleby, the Scrivener” by H. Melville, Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass, Mark Twain’s Pudd’nhead Wilson, Charlotte Perkins Gilman's short story "The Yellow Wall-paper", The Great Gatsby by S. Fitzgerald, a selection of poems by Emily Dickinson, Ezra Pound, William Carlos Williams, Robert Frost, and Langston Hughes, Slaughterhouse-Five by Kurt Vonnegut, and Raymond Carver’s short story “Cathedral”.

 You should also get hold of the fifth edition (2016) of An Introduction to Literature, Criticism and Theory by A. Bennett and N. Royle.
-This is the reference book (critical source) for the literature modules.
+This is the critical source for the literature modules.

 Since this course runs at 50%, you must be prepared to allocate 20 hours of study per week, including class attendance, reading and writing assignments.
 Studying for 15 credits in one term is like a half-time job.

-In Canvas, you will find specific information, such as detailed course descriptions, class schedules, teaching materials, course requirements and assignments.
+In Canvas, you will find specific information, such as detailed module descriptions, class timetables, teaching materials, course requirements and assignments.
+You will find all this information gathered in one document we may refer to as the “module syllabus.”
 A great part of your work will be carried out via Canvas, too.
 Once the module has started, you should check the course site on Canvas on a daily basis.
-Important information will be posted by your instructors on the the course site.
+Important information will be posted by your instructors on the course site.
 If you have questions about the course in general, contact the course coordinator.
 If you have questions about a module, you should contact the instructor of that module.

 All the meetings for this course are online; most of our classes will take place in "online classrooms" via the web conferencing system Zoom.
 Access to the digital classrooms will be provided through links posted on the course site on Canvas.
 Please note that you need to have a headset, a microphone and a webcam so as to be able to fully participate in our Zoom sessions.

-Cheating and plagiarizing are serious academic offences, which result in failing the module in question and being reported to the college’s disciplinary commission.
-To learn about plagiarism and get basic information on how to avoid it, please read this.
-More information will be provided in Canvas and you will have to sign a plagiarism disclaimer before you can access any course materials.
+Cheating and plagiarizing are serious academic offenses, which result in failing the module in question and being reported to the college’s disciplinary commission.
+To learn about plagiarism and get basic information on how to avoid it, please read this page: https://hig.se/Ext/Sv/Biblioteket/Skriva-och-publicera /Plagiering.html.
+More information will be provided in Canvas and you will have to pass a plagiarism quiz before you can access the course materials.